Case Maria: How to invest money you inherited

 Inheriting money can make investing a bit more complicated.
 All of a sudden you need to deal with this new large amount of money.
 That can make an already stressful task even more frustrating.

-"Maria" is one of Selma's user she faced exactly this situation.
-When she had inherited 200'000 CHF, we checked together how to structure her financial life.
+"Maria" faced exactly this situation when she had inherited 200'000 CHF.
+Together with Selma, we checked how to structure her financial life better.

 Maria, 32 years old